epsil/exomind/page/index.md

 ---
-title: Another page
+title: A page
 ---

-This is another page.
+This is a page.

-Go to [a page].
+Go to [another page].